U.S. Senator Sherrod Brown Stands With Union Members at the Cleveland Clinic

 If you need assistance with a grievance, you can also contact the Member Resource Center.
-The Member Resource Center is open from 8:30 AM to 8:00 PM each Monday through Friday.
-“Your Member Resource Center has your back!”
+Representatives with the Member Resource Center are standing by to assist.
+“Your Member Resource Center Has Your Back!”

 We are stronger together.
 Over the last year, members with BrightSpring (“ResCare”) have stood together to win countless grievances, provide the best possible client care, and defend the contract.
 We are currently working on and in the middle of this year’s contract negotiations for BrightSpring (“ResCare”) Homecare, in addition to the master contract.

 As we are in full-swing with our bargaining campaign, it is important we stand together and elect a strong bargaining committee.
 A Survey Monkey will go out to vote for the negotiating committee nominees on February 11, 2019.
 There will also be a survey that will guide you through the demands and/or wish list.
 Please have all votes and demands submitted by February 25, 2019.
 We will be sending out a follow-up newsletter announcing the results of the survey on March 4, 2019.

 This is the second step of our 6-month bargaining campaign.
 Be sure to watch your email for additional details on the process.

 |Ohio Negotiating Committee Nominations